-Practices timely, quality fundamentals of food preparation for regular and therapeutic diets, tube feedings, therapeutic-in-flight and box lunches.
+Practices timely, quality fundamentals of food preparation for regular and therapeutic diets, tube feedings, therapeutic-in-flight, and box lunches.
 Prepares and cooks food items included in regular and therapeutic diets to conform with menus, recipes and food production worksheets.
 Portions and selects nourishment for regular and therapeutic diets.
 Arranges and garnishes foods using available products and equipment.
-Assembles and disassembles patient trays on food carts in patient tray assembly area.
+Assembles and disassembles patient trays on food carts in the patient tray assembly area.

 Delivers and returns food carts from nursing units.
 Cleans and sanitizes food carts, work area, dining area, and equipment.
-Disassembles and cleans patient tray assembly areas and dining hall serving lines.
+Disassembles and cleans patient tray assembly areas and the dining hall serving lines.
 Standardizes recipes and tests new products.
 Establishes production controls and standards for quantity and quality of foods.
 Plans menus according to established patterns.
 Analyzes reports on baking and cooking activities.
 Provides field feeding, accountability, sanitation, and layout during disasters or contingencies.

 Performs clinical dietetic tasks.
 Receives and processes diet orders, menus and other directives related to patient care.
 Assists in writing individual therapeutic diet menus according to established patterns and guidelines.
 Conducts dietary rounds to interview patients on regular and therapeutic diets to determine satisfaction and food preferences.
 Completes basic level nutritional assessments.
 Weighs patients on initial and follow-up visits, recording the information in the patient's medical record.

 Obtains, evaluates and uses dietary history to plan nutritional care.
 Calculates simple, routine therapeutic diets.
 Supports community nutrition requirements.